Other Commercial Building Services

-Commercial properties must hold a rating of at least band ‘E’ before any new leases are granted.
-All rental properties will face this same standard from April 2023.
+Since April 2023, all commercial properties must hold a rating of at least band ‘E’ before any new leases are granted.

-A trained professional will assess things including the materials used in the construction of the property through to the insulation, and the forms of lighting that are used within.
-From here, they will provide a grade for your property.
+A trained professional will assess building elements from the materials used in the construction of the property through to the insulation and the types of lighting used.
+Based on the energy efficiency of all of these elements, they will provide a rating from A to G for your property.

 An EPC is valid for 10 years from the time it is issued.
-A new EPC should be produced if the property is sold or leased after this time.
+You will need a new EPC if the property is sold or leased after this time.